joywying/Client-Side-Programming-Course/README.md

 # Client-Side-Programming

 Projects created in 2020 for a client-side internet technologies course.
+Open projects with html files.

 # caroptions - Car Configuration Project
 Allows users to configure a car and view the total price.